KirillLykov/int-sort-bmk/README.md

 ## Discussion

+In this work we are interested in developing a hybrid sorting algorithm for sorting integers which is stable and faster than `std::stable_sort`.
+A well-known fast integers sorting algorithm is `boost:spread_sort` but it is not stable so we consider it just for comparison but are not going to use it.

+We will benchmark radix sort implementations.
+Namely, LSD radix sort, MSD radix sort, and hybrid radix sort algorithm.

 ### Vanila radix sorts vs other sorting algorithms

 <div>
 <img src="scripts/imgs/all_unique.png" alt="drawing" width="400"/>
 <p>Figure 1.
 Performance of the selected sorting algorithms on shuffled unique values</p>
 </div>

-In this work we are interested in developing a hybrid sorting algorithm for sorting integers which is stable and faster than `std::stable_sort`.
-A well-known fast integers sorting algorithm is `boost:spread_sort` but it is not stable so we consider it just for comparison but are not going to use it.

 In Figure 1, we apply selected sorting algorithms to a shuffled sequence of 64bits integers.
 We observe that both MSD and LSD radix sort implementations outperforms significantly other algorithms.